 So, the legacy of the accused Salem witches runs deep in this house.
 And, on top of that, the novel I am writing is set in two different time periods, both periods linked by a house, and one of the main historical, New England characters I am writing about is an accused witch.

 I often try to comprehend the mindset of those days.
 I wonder why many had to die because of another's unprovable accusation.
 These people were hanged with no tangible evidence.
 One of my theories is that in those days communities relied so heavily on one another.
 Today things are much easier, we don't even have to talk to our neighbors for months if we don't want to.
 We are independent.
 But in those early days of our start-up country, back when it was the colonies, everyone counted on one another, to do their part, and it was often a life or death struggle to survive.
-If there was some who were slacking, or who were perceived to be doing wrong, therefore bringing down God's wrath and punishments on all of them, they needed to be corrected and fast.
+If there were some who were slacking, or who were perceived to be doing wrong, therefore bringing down God's wrath and punishments on all of them, they needed to be corrected and fast.
 Everyone's survival was at stake!
 Everyone needed to be meticulously controlled.
 And that need to control the community, to weed out the ones who would possibly lead to the destruction of all, often overtook all reason and civility.
 Those who were different or odd, who complained, or who didn't live in strict accordance with the Puritan standards were sacrificed, if you will, for the greater good of the community.

 And I do believe that's where my fascination with those long ago accused witches stems from.
 As someone who is a survivor of childhood abuse, I get it.
 I was controlled in a destructive way.
 That's what being abused is all about, being the target of someone who has an insane need to control, to make you submit.
 These accused witches too were victims of a community's overzealous need to control them.
 My heart has always been soft for them, and I relate.
-Their stories resonate in my soul.
+Their stories resonate.

 So, I am trying to create, in my room, a safe haven from the world.
 A place where I can reflect on my story, their stories, and therefore influence my own writing.